-Having made a list of all debts, decided the right debt payment method and picked the first debt to attack, set up an automate minimum payment for all debts, so you never miss payment and incur fees.
+Having made a list of all debts, decided the right debt payment method and picked the first debt to attack, set up an automated minimum payment for all debts, so you never miss a payment and incur fees.

 It also frees up your mental energy for other important things with one less decision to make.

-And it stops you from dwelling on debt until it’s time to review it.
+And it stops you from dwelling on the debt until it’s time to review it.

 Throw every spare money into paying down the debt.